albertoecf/llm_inferece/docs/fast_inference_with_mk1.md

 ````

-Replace base_url with your actual url (check the ouput of modal deploy)
+🚧 Replace base_url with your actual url (check the ouput of `modal serve views.py`) (you can also fin this value in modal panel, see bonus section)

 Finally execute the request